Tianna Bartoletta: Personal life

-In the lead-up to the 2012 Olympics, Bartoletta publicly claimed to have been molested by another student in high school and experienced other problems with her parents.
+In the lead-up to the 2012 Olympics, Madison publicly claimed to have been molested by another student in high school and experienced other problems with her parents.
 They ended up suing her and her husband for defamation in September.
 However, the lawsuit was dismissed in March 2013.

 In Fall 2021, Madison was inducted into Sigma Gamma Rho sorority.

 Organization

-Bartoletta is the founder and president of Club 360, a program helping young women build successful lives by enabling them to broaden their experiences and make educated decisions.
+Madison is the founder and president of Club 360, a program helping young women build successful lives by enabling them to broaden their experiences and make educated decisions.